Looking for Frontend Monitoring Tools? Well, here is the list of the Top 10 Frontend Monitoring Tools in 2024.

 Rollbar’s real-time feed of errors enables the developers to address the critical errors affecting key customers occurring at low initial frequencies, which are otherwise difficult to detect.

-Rollbar provides AI-assisted workflows which enable the developer to take immediate action on errors before they impact users.
+Rollbar provides AI-assisted workflows that enable the developer to take immediate action on errors before they impact users.
 It presents data like the number of customers affected by the error, the type of platforms or browsers affected, and whether similar errors have occurred before or if a solution already exists.

 Besides, Rollbar automatically starts identifying the recent deployment, which can be the reason behind the error to source code, stack trace, and the commits.
 This enables the developer to identify and view the differences quickly.